fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9e.md

 If all goes well, you should see a patient listing page.
 It fetches a list of patients from our backend, and renders it to the screen as a simple table.
 There is also a button for creating new patients on the backend.
 As we are using mock data instead of a database, the data will not persist - closing the backend will delete all the data we have added.
 UI design has not been a strong point of the creators, so let's disregard the UI for now.

 After verifying that everything works, we can start studying the code.
-All the interesting stuff resides in the <i>src</i> folder.
-For your convenience, there is already a <i>types.ts</i> file for basic types used in the app, which you will have to extend or refactor in the exercises.
+All the interesting stuff resides in the *src* folder.
+For your convenience, there is already a *types.ts* file for basic types used in the app, which you will have to extend or refactor in the exercises.

 In principle, we could use the same types for both backend and frontend, but usually, the frontend has different data structures and use cases for the data, which causes the types to be different.
 For example, the frontend has a state and may want to keep data in objects or maps whereas the backend uses an array.
 The frontend might also not need all the fields of a data object saved in the backend, and it may need to add some new fields to use for rendering.